cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

 ### Implementation

-Grid sampler provided in the starter code is used to generate the sample points:
+The grid sampler provided in the starter code is used to generate the sample points:

 ```cpp
       // generate a random sample